JoyChopra1298/colt2023_analysis/README.md

     ]
 }
 ```
-Note - data cleaning has not been done
+Note - data has been partially cleaned

 Results of basic analysis
 1. There are 165 accepted papers